AI Children's Book Illustrations: Create Your Book Art for Free in 2026 Self-publishing a children's book used to require hiring an illustrator for **$1,500–$10,000+** and waiting 3–6 months for de...

 9–12 (middle grade) Dynamic, slightly realistic graphic novel style, detailed illustration, expressive

-Model Best For Why
+Model Best for Why it wins here

 [CHARACTER BIBLE]